 Hi, I’m Tammy, a part-time liquor store employee from Australia, and I run a business from home in my spare time 🙂

 I’m 26 years old and have always had just a standard casual or part-time job.
 My current half-time employment works for me because I love having a lot of time to myself to play video games, draw and read.
 Obviously, that doesn’t pay the bills though, so, I needed to find a way to make extra money while still having the luxury of having time for myself.

-How did you start running a business from home?
+How did you start running a dropshipping business as a side hustle?

 It only began in January, 2020.
 Before this, I have never had my own business, as well as previous experience in marketing or ecommerce.

 I was just doing some online research on the best ways to make money at home.
 As I just kept seeing the word “Dropshipping” everywhere, I decided to look further into it.
 After researching for so long, I told myself it’s time to bite the bullet and get into it.
 I was back and forth with other dropshipping companies, but after looking into all the pros and cons, chose the most fitting one with the best starting price.

 I purchased AliDropship original plugin and set up everything myself by following the easy instructions.
 There’s loads of YouTube videos to help whenever I get stuck on something.
 I also eventually purchased a few of the add-ons to help increase sales, too.

 How and when did your first sale happen?